White Cliffs, Outback NSW

 Apart from its minor function as a service centre for the surrounding properties, it remains a town driven by opals.

-The local First Nation people, the Wandjiwalgu, who have been in the area for 40,000+ years.
+The local First Nation people, the Wandjiwalgu, have been in the area for 40,000+ years.
 They even found it far too hot for permanent settlement and occasionally visited the place as they travelled to and from the Darling River.

 The town was established in the late 19th century when opal was discovered.
 Opal has been mined ever since.
 The first Australian opal was found 20 years before in Queensland in 1872 when a party of kangaroo hunters were operating in the White Cliffs area.
-One of them, who had left the party to track down a wounded kangaroo over some low stony hills, picked up a pretty stone which appealed to him.
+One of them, who had left the party to track down a wounded kangaroo over some low stony hills, picked up a pretty stone that appealed to him.
 When taking back the stone, they suspected it could be opal which the local jeweller confirmed.
 He advised getting as much opal as possible since this could be more profitable than kangaroo hunting.
 When the group filed a claim, opal had not yet been listed under gemstones, and it was decided to file the claim under the "Gold Mining Act".

 The early days of mining opal and living in White Cliffs were harsh; outback heat, water shortages and lack of building materials sent the population underground.